danyu1/Elevator-Challenge-Bluestaq/readME.md

 # Elevator Simulation (Back-End Code Challenge)

-This project simulates an elevator control system managing multiple elevator cars across a configurable range of floors.
-It was written in Java as part of a back-end engineering challenge.
+This is a back-end engineering challenge that was done in Java simulating an elevator control system that manages multiple elevator cars for a configurable number of floors.

 ## Overview

 The simulation models:
 - Passenger requests (origin → destination)
 - Elevator behavior (movement, door cycles, direction)
-- A controller that dispatches requests to the most appropriate elevator using a simple cost heuristic
+- A controller that allocates requests to the best-fit elevator according to a simple cost heuristic

-The simulation runs in discrete time steps (“ticks”), printing the state of each elevator every few ticks.
+The simulation moves forward in discrete time intervals ("ticks") and outputs the state of all elevators periodically, every few ticks.

 ## Features

-- Multiple elevators managed by a centralized controller
+- A group of elevators managed by a central controller
-- Request queue system separating unassigned and floor-level waiting passengers
+- Request queue model with unassigned and floor-level waiting riders differentiated
-- Intelligent dispatching that prefers idle or direction-aligned elevators
+- Intelligent dispatching favoring idle or direction-matched elevators
 - Door timing simulation and per-floor boarding logic
-- Configurable building size, number of elevators, and simulation duration
+- Building size, number of elevators, and simulation length configurable